alexrudnick/dissertation/BURNDOWN.md

     * surface wikipedia
   * finish up analysis and writeup
   * make charts & graphs
-  * doc2vec features
-    * EMPIRICAL QUESTION: does it even really make sense to use doc2vec by itself? is the meaning of the sentence as a whole what we want, for classifying a particular token usage?
   * understand and explain the doc2vec paper (cited in dissertation)

 ## multilingual